cps-org/cps-config/README.md

 Running the functional tests requires Python >= 3.11

-Meson currently is configured with support to build all of it's dependencies from source if they are not otherwise detected, by fetching at configure time.
+Meson currently is configured with support to build all of its dependencies from source if they are not otherwise detected by fetching them at configure time.
 If this is not desirable, calling:

 ```sh